Forncett Meadows

-Forncett Meadows is a 5.2 ha biological Site of Special Scientific Interest west of Long Stratton in Norfolk.
+Forncett Meadows is a 5.2 ha biological Site of Special Scientific Interest west of Long Stratton in Norfolk, England.

 This site in the valley of the River Tas has a variety of grassland types due to variations in soil and wetness and a long history of management by non-intensive grazing.
 There are also ponds and areas of scrub and alder woodland.

 The site is private land but it can be viewed from a footpath which goes through it.